-- Vehicles, vessels, and trailers that must be registered with the Department of Motor Vehicles. - Mobile homes or commercial coaches that must be registered annually as required by the Health and Safety Code. - Vessels documented with the U.S. Coast Guard. - Leases of machinery, equipment, vehicles, and other tangible personal property. - Cigarettes and tobacco products when the purchaser is registered with the California Department of Tax and Fee Administration as a cigarette and/or tobacco products consumer.
+- Vehicles, vessels, and trailers that must be registered with the Department of Motor Vehicles. - Mobile homes or commercial coaches that must be registered annually as required by the Health and Safety Code.
+Vessels documented with the U.S. Coast - Vessels documented with the U.S. Coast Guard.
+Aircraft - Aircraft. - Leases of machinery, equipment, vehicles, and other tangible personal property. - Cigarettes and tobacco products when the purchaser is registered with the California Department of Tax and Fee Administration as a cigarette and/or tobacco products consumer

 Worksheet, Line 2, Sales and Use Tax Rate Enter the sales and use tax rate applicable to the place in California where the property is used, stored, or otherwise consumed.
-If the exempt organization does not know the applicable city or county sales and use tax rate, please go to the California Department of Tax and Fee Administration's website at cdtfa.ca.gov and type "City and County Sales and Use Tax Rates" in the search bar.
-You may also call their Customer Service Center at 800.400.7115 (CRS: 711) (for hearing and speech disabilities)
+If the exempt organization does not know the applicable city or county sales and use tax rate, please go to the California Department of Tax and Fee Administration's website at cdtfa.ca.ov and type "City and County Sales and Use Tax Rates" in the search bar.
+You may also call their Customer Service Center at 800.400.7115 (CRS:711) (for hearing and speech disabilities).